Home Resources Accelerators

 Dubai, UAE

-Government-backed innovation programs; runs health, AI & regulatory sandbox initiatives
+Government-backed innovation programs; health, AI & regulatory sandbox initiatives.

 Government · Multi-vertical